cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_testnet-skill-set-en.md

 - A Java Virtual Machine (JVM) is needed to run the client.
 The version must be 1.8.x.
 The client has not been tested with JVM 1.9.
 - 64 bit output.
 - Appropriate disk space: enough space will be needed for the blockchain to grow.
 An SSD of at least 35G is recommended.
 - The Mantis client has been tested extensively on Ethereum Classic small instances with 2G of RAM.
 This is sufficient to run the client and the miner.

-### For the IELE testnet:

-- A Java Virtual Machine (JVM) is needed to build the client, as with the KEVM testnet.
-The version must be 1.8.x.
-The client has not been tested with JVM 1.9.
-- 230 disk space and 10MB of RAM are recommended.